OfficeDev/skype-android-app-sdk-samples/GuestMeetingJoin/readme.md

   The SDK folder _SkypeForBusinessAppSDKAndroid-0.5.0.1_ is found in the download location on your computer.
 The **Skype for Business App sdk** libraries are found in the _AppSDKAndroid_ folder.
   Copy all of these libraries into the Guest Meeting sample project.
 The module _build.gradle_ file already references the libraries at: _[your local repository]\GuestMeetingJoin\sfbdemo\libs_.
+Be sure to copy the SDK libraries specified.

 ## Run the sample

-Connect your Android phone to the development computer by using a USB port.
+Connect your Android phone to the development computer using a USB port.
 Press Shift-F10 to run the sample.
 The **Skype for Business App SDK** does not support Android Studio emulators.
 You need to run the sample on a **armeabi-v7a** mobile device.
 See [Platform Considerations](https://msdn.microsoft.com/en-us/skype/appsdk/platformconsiderations) for more information.